cWIDR Leadership Team &

 Dr. Lewis earned her Ph.D. in Biological Sciences and completed her postdoctoral work at University of California at San Diego where she was a UC President’s Postdoctoral Fellow working with Victor Nizet and Ajit Varki.

-Jeffrey P. Henderson, M.D., Ph.D. joined the cWIDR in August 2009 as Assistant Professor of Medicine in the Division of Infectious Diseases.
+Jeffrey P. Henderson, M.D., Ph.D.
+Associate Professor of Medicine in the Division of Infectious Diseases, joined the cWIDR in August 2009.
 Dr. Henderson’s research seeks to understand how bacterial pathogens colonize their hosts and resist host defenses.
 His laboratory uses a variety of biochemical and microbiological techniques including quantitative mass spectrometry, chemical biology, bacterial biofilm culture, bacterial genetics, and mouse models of infection to explore infection pathophysiology.

 Dr. Henderson recently found that colonizing E. coli strains that cause recurrent urinary tract infections in women acquire or optimize production of small molecules involved in iron scavenging – called siderophores.
 His work is suggesting new strategies for diagnosing and treating bacterial infectious diseases important to women’s health, like UTI and bacterial vaginosis.